Azure/open-service-broker-azure/docs/reviewing.md

 # Review Process

-As the Azure Service Broker has not yet reached a 1.0 release, we, the maintainers, believe that quality, efficiency, and velocity are important (in that order of importance).
+As the Open Service Broker for Azure has not yet reached a 1.0 release, we, the maintainers, believe that quality, efficiency, and velocity are important (in that order of importance).

 As such, we've defined a few categories of PRs and their review requirements: